webcodesk/react-app-framework/README.md

 The flow is a description that shows how components, functions, and pages are connected in the application.

 > You can think about the flow as the configuration of a use-case that should be implemented.

+> You may have a lot of use-cases in the real-world application.
+However, feel free to create any amount of the different flows in the application.
+Even though you have to implement almost equal data flows with slightly different scenarios, and with the same elements, `react-app-framework` reconciles all flows in one big flow where equal parts are merged.
+Many separate flows that describe different use cases give you the ability to easily modify different parts of overall application logic.

 Find the `start.js` file in `src/app/schema/flows` directory.
 This is a sample flow config which we should replace with our configuration.